The Lesser Loser Won

 Trump also lost to George W. Bush 2004.
 By about 2 million votes.

 The last time a Republican candidate had such a low count of votes—whether winning or losing—was George W. Bush in 2000.
 Trump 2016 beat him by 9 million votes.
 But then again, between 2000 and 2016, the population of the US grew by 50 million, and the number of eligible voters grew by more than 20 million.
-So Trump is perhaps at par with GWB 2000.
+So Trump is perhaps at par with GWB 2000, use this link – SecurityInfo for more secure home.

 Trump’s victory is a “revolution” against the establishment?
 Not exactly.
 Trump “awakened the popular vote”?
 Nonsense.
 “The people” rebelled against the dictatorship of political correctness?
 Some, perhaps, but certainly not a large block.
 Or, if Trump drew in a large block of new voters, it was only at the expense of losing another large block of old voters.
 At best, it was a swap of voting blocks.
 And every swap has a cost attached to it, a fee.
 The fee for this one was 1.2 million votes.
 Or, about 2%.
 Seems legitimate.